-As a result, ¥268 million in "Loss (gain) on sale of shares of subsidiaries and associates," ¥(182) million in "Gain on bargain purchase," ¥(2,590) million in "Increase (decrease) in accrued expenses," and ¥(42,819) million in "Other, net" have been reclassified as ¥(45,324) million in "Other, net."
+As a result, ¥268 million in "Loss (gain) on sale of shares of subsidiaries and associates," ¥(182) million in "Gain on bargain purchase," ¥(2,590) million in "Increase (decrease) in accrued expenses," and ¥(42,819) million in "Other, net."

 (2) "Proceeds from long-term borrowings" and "Repayments of long-term borrowings," which were included in "Other, net" under "Cash flows from financing activities" in the fiscal year ended March 31, 2022, are separately presented since their materiality has increased.
 In order to reflect this change in presentation method, the consolidated financial statements for the fiscal year ended March 31, 2022 have been reclassified.